Tony Battie

-Demetrius Antonio Battie (born February 11, 1976) is an American former professional basketball player.
-He works as an analyst for the Orlando Magic of the National Basketball Association (NBA).
+Demetrius Antonio Battie (born February 11, 1976) is an American former professional basketball player who played fifteen seasons in the National Basketball Association (NBA).
+He works as an analyst for the Orlando Magic.
+He played college basketball for the Texas Tech Red Raiders.

 High school and college career

 Battie attended South Oak Cliff High School in Dallas winning a state championship in 1993.
 He played college basketball for the Texas Tech Red Raiders where he ended his career as the school all-time leader in blocked shots with 162 blocks.
 His best season, statistically, was in his junior year when he scored 18.8 points per game, 11.8 rebounds per game, and 2.5 blocks per game.

 NBA career

 Battie was drafted fifth overall by the Denver Nuggets in the 1997 NBA draft, where he played one season.
-The Nuggets, who were deterred by Battie's inefficiency during his rookie season, traded Los Angeles Lakers along with Tyronn Lue for Nick Van Exel during the 1998 NBA draft.
+The Nuggets then traded him to Los Angeles Lakers along with Tyronn Lue for Nick Van Exel during the 1998 NBA draft.
 Battie, however, did not play for the Lakers due to the then-ongoing NBA lockout.
-In 1999, he was traded to the Boston Celtics for Travis Knight, and Battie flourished in Boston.
+In 1999, he was traded to the Boston Celtics for Travis Knight.

 He remained with the Celtics for six years before he was traded to the Cleveland Cavaliers along with Eric Williams and Kedrick Brown in exchange for Ricky Davis, Chris Mihm, Michael Stewart, and a second-round pick.
 The following season The Cavaliers traded Battie to the Orlando Magic for Drew Gooden, Steven Hunter, and the Magic's second-round draft pick, Anderson Varejão.

 On June 25, 2009, Battie was traded to the New Jersey Nets along with Rafer Alston and Courtney Lee in exchange for Vince Carter and Ryan Anderson.
-In July, 2010 Battie signed a contract with Philadelphia 76ers as a free agent.
+In July 2010 Battie signed a contract with Philadelphia 76ers as a free agent.
 He would spend the last two seasons with the 76ers before announcing his retirement.

-Battie was a solid role player who only became more valuable with age.
-As an offensive player, he lacked the skills to be an effective scorer, but he still developed an adept mid-range jump shot.
-Battie's worth came from his perfected offensive and defensive screens which aided in the team strategy.
-On the defensive side, Battie was an average rebounder and blocker.
-As his career progressed, Battie's veteran presence was a helpful tool to young, emerging teams like the Magic and the 76ers.